Libera-Chat/libera-chat.github.io/content/_guides/bots.md

     <litharge> For [#1238 +b *!*@255.255.255.255 in #example - 1 user(s)] type <duration> <reason>, you have 5 minutes

+You can search inside the ban database, for expired or active elements

+    /msg litharge query *!*@255.255.255.255

 If you do not reply within 5 minutes, you can view all pending mode changes (ie: view all mode changes that have not been marked or edited yet) and document them by doing the following:

     /msg litharge pending #example --oper <yournick>